olivercarlson/csr-keep-or-cancel/readme.md

 Additionally, if you choose to pair the CSR with another credit card (the Freedom Unlimited) and maximize your spending by switching between the two, you can see the sum value returned by holding and using both cards.

+## Version Notes:

+In version 2.0, many changes were made.
+Application is now fullstack with Node/Express and Mongo.

+In next update, ideally I will add either E2E testing via Cypress or possibly just unit tests w/ either Mocha/Chai or Jest.